EJP19-prog/EJP19-prog/README.md

 - 👋 Hi, I’m @EJP19-prog
 - 👀 I’m interested in playing video games and watching anime.
 - 🌱 I’m currently learning more about game development and the programming languages it involves.
-- 📫 You can reach me by conctating my email. ejpgenz@yahoo.com
+- 📫 You can reach me by contacting my email. ejpgenz@yahoo.com
 - 😄 Pronouns: He/him

 <!---